 Enforcement of standards and permit conditions also varies by jurisdiction and the type of standards.
 Generally, there are no proactive audit regimes in place – rather, compliance relies on receiving complaints or alleged breaches of permit conditions.
 The pathway to make a compliance complaint or allegation again varies by jurisdiction and type of complaint – in some cases the state environmental regulator can receive and investigate noise or environmental complaints about wind farms, in other cases it may be a local council, state planning department or the relevant Australian Government Department.

 It is often unclear to community members where or who they should lodge a complaint to regarding wind farm construction or operating compliance.
 Planning permits may not clearly state the accountability and responsibilities with regard to compliance oversight, nor may they prescribe a process for handling potential or actual non-compliance.
 Further, local councils and state planning functions may not have the necessary skills and expertise to handle and investigate a compliance complaint.
-Federal agencies, such as the Clean Energy Regulator, rely on a clear understanding of the responsible compliance authority and the authority’s advice if the Regulator is to consider acting on an allegation of non-compliance.
+Federal agencies, such as the Clean Energy Regulator, rely on a clear understanding of the responsible compliance authority and the authority’s advice if the Regulator is to consider acting on allegations of non-compliance or breach of a law.

-Typical standards and permit requirements relevant to a wind farm’s development and operation can include matters such as audible noise, shadow flicker, visual amenity, setback distances, environmental matters related to flora and fauna, and noise and dust levels during construction.
+Typical standards and permit requirements relevant to a wind farm’s development and operation can include matters such as audible noise, shadow flicker, visual amenity impacts, setback distances, environmental matters related to flora and fauna, vegetation clearance as well as noise and dust levels during construction.

-World Health Organisation Guidelines for Community Noise recommends a 30 dB(A) limit, measured inside the residence, to prevent negative effects on sleep.
-However, it can be difficult and intrusive to carry out wind farm noise testing inside a residence, particularly over a long period of time.
+The World Health Organization’s (WHO) latest noise guidelines recently recommended a 45 dB (Lden) limit for wind farm noise, measured outside the residence, to prevent negative effects on sleep and health.
+However, the report noted the lack of research or evidence available to conclusively support this new guideline limit.
+Previous WHO guidelines were based on an inside measurement limit of 30 dB(A), although it can be difficult and intrusive to carry out wind farm noise testing inside a residence, particularly over a long period of time.

-Issues can also arise where a wind farm is tested for noise and the result exceeds the limit by a marginal amount – for example 40.2 dB(A) against a limit of 40 dB(A).
-Our understanding is that the 0.2 dB(A) difference would be undiscernible by the human ear and is the result of the mathematical calculations that assess multiple noise data points.
-There may be some merit in allowing for a small tolerance level to avoid wind farm’s unnecessarily being in technical breach of compliance.
+Issues can also arise where a wind farm is tested for noise and the result exceeds the limit by a marginal amount, for example 40.2 dB(A) against a limit of 40 dB(A).
+The Commissioner’s understanding is that the 0.2 dB(A) difference would be undiscernible by the human ear and is the result of the complex mathematical calculations that assess multiple noise data points.
+There may be some merit in allowing for a small, reasonable tolerance level to avoid wind farm’s unnecessarily being in technical breach of compliance.

 Debate continues as to whether or not a low frequency standard should also be introduced, such as a dB(C) and/or dB(G) weighting.
 The prevailing argument to date is that the ‘A-weighted scale’ accommodates a sufficient proxy for low frequency noise and that low frequency noise can be difficult to detect at levels that would breach threshold targets.
-However, based on some complaints received, the possibility remains for annoyance for some people living in proximity to a wind farm and experiencing low frequency noises while inside their residence.
-More work is still required to determine whether or not the noise source in question is the wind farm or some other source.
+However, based on some complaints received, the possibility remains for annoyance for some people living in proximity to a wind farm and experiencing low frequency noises or vibrations while inside their residence.
+More work is still required to determine whether or not the noise or vibration source in question is the wind farm or some other source.
+The Office’s complaint data has seen a reduction over time in complaints citing concerns about low frequency noise or vibrations.

-Setback distances from the turbine to a residence also vary.
-Victoria originally had no setback distance, then introduced a 2.0 km setback distance in 2011 and, subsequently, changed it to 1.0 km in 2015.
-Queensland has introduced a setback distance of 1.5 km, while New South Wales framework is based on a merit assessment of each project against the criteria and performance standards in the framework.
-Western Australia is considering our recommendation of a 1.5 km setback.
-Note, turbines can be closer to a residence than the default setback distance, however typically require an agreement to be reached between the resident property owner and the developer.
+Setback distances from the turbine to a residence also vary across states.
+Victoria originally had no setback distance, then introduced a 2 km setback distance in 2011 and, subsequently, changed it to 1 km in 2015.
+Queensland has introduced a setback distance of 1.5 km, while the New South Wales framework is based on a merit assessment of each project against the criteria and performance standards in the framework.
+Western Australia is currently considering the Commissioner’s recommendation of a 1.5 km setback.
+Turbines can be closer to a residence than the default setback distance, however typically require an agreement to be reached between the resident property owner and the developer.

 There may be other sources of noise as a result of the wind farm’s operation, in particular noise that would emanate from the wind farm’s electrical infrastructure, including power substations, transformers and back-up generators.
 The impact of such noise sources should be assessed during the design phase and tested for compliance during any post-construction noise testing.